ombulabs/blog/_posts/2020-03-04-become-better-estimators.md

 There will always be some discrepancy between estimates.
 After all, there were two different people estimating.
 However, sometimes the discrepancy is too big.
 How do we handle that?

 As a remote team, the estimation process isn't as straight forward as [planning poker](https://www.agilealliance.org/glossary/poker/) done in a meeting.
 So once the Scrum master reviews the estimates, if there are any stories with estimates that are too far apart, we have a "reconciliation call".

-During this call, the developers get a chance to talk about the story / stories in question and reach closer estimates.
+The main purpose of the reconciliation call is to understand what caused the discrepancy.
+The developers get a chance to explain why they believe a story is so simple or so complex and have a discussion about it to explore what's under the "tip of the iceberg".
+Maybe it's a giant iceberg and someone was only looking at the tip.
+Maybe there is no iceberg but someone thought there would be.

+The purpose of this call is to reach closer estimates.
+There is no need to agree on a particular estimate though.
+The goal is to reduce the discrepancy, not eliminate it completely.

 # Looking Back